Ram Setu (film): COVID-19 break

 Principal photography began on 30 March 2021 in Mumbai.
-A massive set was constructed on Madh Island where shooting was scheduled to start on 5 April.
-However, on 4 April, Kumar tested positive for COVID-19, and a day later, on 5 April, 45 members of the filming crew tested positive, leading to the filming being indefinitely halted.
+A massive set was constructed on Madh Island where the shooting was scheduled to start on 5 April.
+However, on 4 April, Kumar tested positive for COVID-19, and a day later, on 5 April 45 members of the filming crew tested positive, leading to the filming being indefinitely halted.
 Co-producer Malhotra denied the reports, claimed they were "absolutely inaccurate and a total misrepresentation of facts" and said that 25 people who tested positive, at an off-location testing site, were removed from those who had qualified to be part of the filming crew.

-At the same time, the Government of Maharashtra imposed a lockdown to curb the spread of second wave of the COVID-19 pandemic.
+At the same time, the Government of Maharashtra imposed a lockdown to curb the spread of the second wave of the COVID-19 pandemic.
 This, combined with many crew members testing positive, led the filmmakers to cancel the Mumbai schedule and demolish the set on Madh Island.

 Kumar then went to work on his other films, including Raksha Bandhan, Cuttputlli which had a two-month long schedule in London that ended in October, before returning to shooting for Ram Setu.

 Shooting

-Earlier reports indicated that filming would resume in September 2021, however, it only did in mid-October 2021 with a schedule in Ooty.
+Earlier reports indicated that filming would resume in September 2021, However, it only did in mid-October 2021 with a schedule in Ooty.
 Major underwater action scenes, oceanic shoots, and climax were to be shot in Sri Lanka.
 This was not possible due to the COVID-19 pandemic in Sri Lanka which made it difficult for the filming team to travel under quarantine restrictions.
 The filmmakers scouted for an alternate location in Kerala and Gujarat.
 Due to rising cases of COVID in Kerala, it was not selected.
-At the end, Daman and Diu was chosen for shooting.
+At the end, Daman and Diu were chosen for shooting.
 Some scenes were also shot in Mumbai and the sequences were finished.
 By 5 December, shooting in Diu was completed.
 On 31 January 2022, Kumar wrapped up shooting.
 An actual exosuit was planned to be used for the underwater scenes, however, due to the challenges of wearing it and shooting in it, the team opted for a replica.
 The film was made at a cost of ₹150 crore.
 The budget of the film is Rs.
 85 Crore.